Points on $\operatorname{SO}(3)$ with low logarithmic energy: A construction on from a set of points on

-In this section we describe a constructive collection of points in $\so$ from any collection of points in $\s$.
-A similar idea has been studied in \cite{Mitchell} from a mainly numerical point of view.
+In this section, we describe how to obtain a constructive collection of points on $\so$ from any collection of points on $\s$.
+A similar idea has been studied in \cite{Mitchell}, mainly from a numerical point of view.
 Let